plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 - Acquired in May 2024 from local bonsai club raffle.
 - A club member warned me that they don't make good bonsai, but I might try anyway.
 I think they're beautiful trees to have around either way.
 - Hottest part of summer got a little intense and leaves closed up, happier when moved to partial shade.
+- Would be nice to try and get into a large grow box next year

 ### tree mallow cuttings